CH narrows council search to 4 finalists

-Council resumed where it had left off, with a continuation of a discussion on whether to conduct a background check on applicants and, if so, what parameters to include and how to carry out the check—using city staff or a third-party firm.
+Council resumed where it had left off at a prior meeting, with a continuation of a discussion on whether to conduct a background check on applicants and, if so, what parameters to include and how to carry out the check—using city staff or a third-party firm.
 After lengthy discussion, council opted to limit the background check to an applicant’s real estate taxes, voter registration status, and income taxes.

 Afterward, council moved to executive session, with the intention of selecting the finalists.

-Before moving to executive session on May 18, Stein remined council that, under the city's charter, no choice has to be made—i.e., council is not required to choose someone.
+Before moving to executive session on May 18, Stein reminded council that, under the city's charter, no choice has to be made—i.e., council is not required to choose someone.